· course-lesson · 12 min read

 • Point it toward your exercise repo

-• As a buid command we want npm run build and as publish directoy dist (you can figure that out by running the commands locally)
+• As a build command we want npm install && npm run build and as publish directoy dist (you can figure that out by running the commands locally)

 Once built, the frontend is “just” standard html & js - so it is indeed a “static website”.